jonoalderson/edge-images/readme.md

 # Example outputs

 ## Before
-Use WordPress' native `add_image_size` function to define a 'banner', and, output that image.
+Use WordPress' native `add_image_size` function to define a 'banner', and output that image.

 **PHP**
 ```